aerospike/aerospike-document-lib/README.md

 - JSONPath queries operations are allowed in a batch only if they don't have repeating keys.

-A use-case example can be sending a batch of operations at once to update bins storing events, or append values for single bins storing analytics, where many steps of the same kind need to be executed in sequence.
+A use-case example can be sending a batch of operations at once to update bins storing events, or append values for single bins storing analytics, when many steps of the same kind need to be executed in sequence.

 ### Using batch operations